bradleyeckert/chad/doc/spif.md

 ### Wishbone Bus Alice

-Since the terms *master* and *slave* are being phased out of the tech lexicon, I took the liberty of replacing them with *Alice* and *Bob* respectively.
+Since the terms *master* and *slave* are being phased out of the tech lexicon because of wokeness run amok,
+I took the liberty of replacing them with *Alice* and *Bob* respectively.
 *Bob* attaches to *Alice* and then *Alice* tells *Bob* what to do, so it's easy to remember.
 In SPI terminology, *mosi* and *miso* become *aobi* and *aibo*.